Equity, Diversity, and Inclusion in EngSci

 Your Role

-Student Participation in ESEC 2020 [Source]
+Student Participation in ESEC [Source]

-Familiarize yourself with the Student Code of Conduct.
 U of T Engineering is a professional faculty.
 Your degree will qualify you to join the engineering profession.
-You are expected to develop professionalism during your time here, which includes learning how to interact courteously with anyone you meet.
+You’re expected to develop professionalism during your time here, which includes learning how to interact courteously with anyone you meet.

 Above all, be respectful, supportive, and inclusive of all your peers in engineering to help make this community even better.

-The EngSci office encourages you to use any of the methods below to make a disclosure.
+The EngSci Office encourages you to use any of the methods below to make a disclosure.